-My handy Marion’s Kitchen Meal Kits are a great way to enjoy curry in a hurry, although if you’ve got time to spare, why not try making your own paste from scratch?
+My handy Marion’s Kitchen Meal Kits are a great way to enjoy Thai curry in a hurry, although if you’ve got time to spare, why not try making your own paste from scratch?
 My Thai Panang Chicken Curry is a great place to start.
-Read on as I explain the difference between all the Thai curries so you’re clued up and ready to dig in.
+Read on as I explain the difference between some of the more well-known Thai curries so you’re clued up and ready to dig in.

 You’ve seen them on menus, but which Thai curry is the hottest?
-What should you order if you’re not a spice fan?
+And which Thai curry should you order if you’re not a spice fan?
 In general, Thai yellow curry is the mildest, Thai red curry is medium-hot and Thai green curry is spicy, although it can sometimes vary depending on what region of Thailand you are in.
-For those of you NOT in Thailand, read on for my complete guide to Thai curries… and tips on how to dial down the heat!
+Read on for my complete guide to Thai curries… and all my tips and tricks on how to dial down the heat.

 My meal kits make cooking Thai curry and stir-fries quick and easy.

 Thai red curry gets its colour from the red chillies used in the paste.
-They can be hot, but the spice factor is toned down a little by the inclusion of coconut milk.
-If you’re making it from scratch at home, you can always remove the seeds from your chillies to make it less spicy, too.
-My meal kit makes things super-quick and easy, and I’ve got lots of recipe ideas to make that handy box of tricks go even further.
-For instance, you can go traditional with Thai Red Curry Chicken… or try a Thai Red Curry Fried Rice instead!
+They can be hot, but the spice factor in this Thai curry is toned down a little by the inclusion of coconut milk.
+If you’re making this Thai curry from scratch at home, you can always remove the seeds from your chillies to make it less spicy, too.
+My Thai red curry meal kit makes things super-quick and easy, and I’ve got lots of recipe ideas to make that handy box of tricks go even further.
+For instance, you can go traditional with Thai Red Curry Chicken… or try a Thai Red Curry Fried Rice instead.

-Like your curries spicy?
+Like your Thai curries spicy?
 Try going green!
-Thai green curry is made with fresh green chillies, coriander and makrut lime to name just a few ingredients – all of them delicious!
+Thai green curry is made with fresh green chillies, coriander and makrut lime to name just a few ingredients.
 Coconut milk rounds off the spice a little, but if you prefer a milder curry, leave out the chillies in the spice packet when using my Thai Green Curry Kit.
-For an especially tongue-tingling version, try Mum’s Very Spicy Thai Green Curry!
+For an especially tongue-tingling version of Thai curry, try Mum’s Very Spicy Thai Green Curry!

 Turmeric is what gives this Thai yellow curry its signature hue – so bear that in mind if you ever make this paste from scratch because #staining!
 Thai yellow curry is more mellow than green or red varieties, but that doesn’t make it any less vibrant.
-It’s still packed with fragrant herbs and ingredients.
+This Thai curry is still packed with ultra fragrant herbs and ingredients.
 Try my Southern Thai Yellow Crab Curry and see what I mean.

 Mellow Thai yellow curry is full of fragrance and flavour.

 Massaman is a bit different to other Thai curry varieties, because it features spices such as cinnamon, cardamom and cloves.
 It’s popular in central and southern Thailand, and is usually topped off with potatoes and peanuts.
-Relatively mild in flavour, I love how rich and creamy it is.
+This Thai curry is relatively mild in flavour, but I love how rich and creamy it is.
+Massaman is a great starter Thai curry, while some think it’s a great Thai curry for kids.
 It’s the perfect base for my Slow-Roasted Duck Massaman and pairs perfectly with the gamey flavour of the meat.
-Did you know I now sell Thai Massaman Curry Paste?
+Head to my products page to take a look at my Thai Massaman Curry Paste, now available in Australia.

 If you’re all about the heat, then this is the Thai curry for you.
 It features no coconut milk, so you’re getting the full impact of that beautiful and intense curry paste.
 Check out my Thai Jungle Curry recipe, where I make it from scratch using some traditional Thai ingredients.